Moz Pro - Research, Refine & Rise in AI Search. Start Your FREE 7-Day Trial

 Additionally, they can catch a live interview with Croft and F1 creators MattP1Tommy.

-The partnership also extends to Mercedes-AMG PETRONAS F1 Team, giving the brand a presence tied to a team and not just an event calendar.
+The partnership also extends to Mercedes-AMG PETRONAS F1 Team, giving the brand a presence tied to a real F1 team.

-Ultimately, the initiative pushes Doritos to new heights within the realm of racing, establishing its brand identity as a snack that lives inside the emotional peaks of a sport.
+Ultimately, the initiative establishes Doritos' brand identity as a snack that lives inside the emotional peaks of the sport.

 Snacking Sets the Pace

-Doritos' Formula 1 push rests on knowing the overwhelming majority of fans will never set foot at a race.
+Doritos' F1 push rests on knowing the overwhelming majority of fans will never set foot in a race.

-- Let food do double duty as merchandise.
-Doritos Loaded's chef collaboration and the prize-linked experiences creative incentive for fans of both the brand and the sports franchise.
+• Let food do double duty as merchandise.
+Doritos' chef collab and prize-linked experiences create incentive for fans of both the brand and the sports franchise.

-Overall, Formula 1's growing fanbase gives snack brands a rare opening, and that's a sport whose biggest audience is already sitting on a couch.
+Overall, Formula 1's growing fanbase gives snack brands a rare opening, a sport whose biggest audience is already sitting on a couch.

 Our Take: Can Doritos Own the Home-Viewing F1 Experience?